fncbook/fnc/chapter6/euler.md

 In close analogy with {numref}`section-localapprox-fd-converge`, we define truncation error as the residual of {eq}`onestepODE` when the exact solution is inserted.

 (definition-euler-lte)=
-::::{proof:definition} Truncation error of a one-step IVP method The **local truncation error** (LTE) of the one-step method {eq}`onestepODE` is
+::::{prf:definition} Truncation error of a one-step IVP method The **local truncation error** (LTE) of the one-step method {eq}`onestepODE` is

 ```{math}